whokilleddb/ETWListicle/README.md

 Once we get the virtual address of the `EtwpRegistrationTable` using `GetEtwpRegistrationTableVA()`, we acquire a handle to the remote process using `OpenProcess()`.
 Finally, we use `ReadProcessMemory()` to read the remote process's memory at that Virtual Address into an `RTL_RB_TREE` tree struct.

+Next up, we initialize the symbol handler.
+The `SymSetOptions()` function defers symbol loading until symbol information is requested.
+The code loads the symbols for each module in the specified process.
+I would really recommend reading through [this v v short MSDN article](https://learn.microsoft.com/en-us/windows/win32/debug/initializing-the-symbol-handler) to better understand how it works.

+Initializes the COM library for use by the calling thread by using `CoInitializeEx()`.
+The `COINIT_MULTITHREADED` parameter indicates that COM will be initialized in a multithreaded apartment, which means that multiple threads can concurrently use COM objects without any restrictions.

+Finally, we dump the entries for the User registrations by calling `DumpUserEntries()` function.

+> Note that we pass the address pointer by the `Root` element of `EtwpRegistrationTable` because, again, remember [windows deep internals](https://redplait.blogspot.com/2012/03/etweventregister-on-w8-consumer-preview.html):
+> "Now all registered items storing in red-black tree whose root placed in EtwpRegistrationTable"

 ## References
 1 - [Taking a Snapshot and Viewing Processes](https://learn.microsoft.com/en-us/windows/win32/toolhelp/taking-a-snapshot-and-viewing-processes)